mccright/PythonStuff/README.md

 * When importing modules, don't import specific functions.
 Import the whole module, and use the module name and function together.
 Right: `import time; time.sleep(1)`.
 Wrong: `from time import sleep; sleep(1)`.
 (Are there exceptions to this *rule*?)
 * When you find yourself checking if items are in a `list`, use a `set`
 * Write a snippet of documentation at the top of your file to help you remember what the file does.
 * Write inputs and outputs to functions in a comment in the function body.
+* Debugging has its place, but [don't hesitate to use *print()* statements](https://adamj.eu/tech/2021/10/08/tips-for-debugging-with-print/).
 (The original *conventions* in this list are from a readme by https://github.com/georgeberry.
 Thank you George Berry.)

 ## External References